alexa-labs/skill-workshop-smart-city/Module 2 - Add new intent - MoneySpentIntent/README.md

 1. In the menu at top of the page, click **Test**.
 2. In Alexa Simulator tab, under Type or click…, type "**open smart city**"
 3. You should hear and see Alexa respond with the message in your LaunchRequest - *Welcome to the Las Vegas Smart City Checkbook Skill.
 What would you like to know?*.
 Note that it also keeps the session open, and encourages you to continue the conversation.
-This is because we uncommented the `.reprompt()` statment in our `LaunchRequestHandler` in Part 2 above.
+This is because we uncommented the `.reprompt()` statement in our `LaunchRequestHandler` in Part 2 above.
 4. Now, type "**how much money did we spend on fire services in 2019**".
 This utterance should trigger our new intent handler for "MoneySpentIntent", and generate the following response -

 	*"You asked for amount of money spent on fire services in 2019.
 Let's find the data in the next step by querying the Las Vegas Open Data API"*